 Emilia Pisani is an assistant editor at Gallery Books (Simon & Schuster), where she specializes in quality women's fiction, general fiction, historical fiction, voice-driven and commercial memoir, and pop culture.
 A graduate of the University of Virginia, she worked as an English teacher in France before joining S&S in 2008.

-Kristin Sevick is an editor at Tor/Forge where she has worked for more than 7 years, acquiring a wide range of commercial fiction, including romance, crime, historical, and women's fiction.
+Kristin Sevick is an editor at Tor/Forge where she has worked for more than seven years, acquiring a wide range of commercial fiction, including romance, crime, historical, upmarket and women's fiction.
 Before coming to Tor, she spent a few years working at a veterinary journal which was both good editing experience and also made her a hypochondriac about her dog.
 Kristin's list includes New York Times bestselling author W. Bruce Cameron, Boston Globe bestseller Hank Phillippi Ryan, award-winning authors Rebecca Cantrell and Carrie Bebris, and many others.

 Hilary Rubin Teeman